 The creation of OSS for B2C suppliers of services and goods removes the requirement for any business to have multiple VAT registrations and reporting obligations in the EU.
-Therefore, a single quarterly payment and VAT return will be due for the supplies covered by OSS, rather than having to generate multiple local returns and processing continual payments.
+Therefore, a single quarterly payment and VAT return will be due for the supplies covered by OSS, rather than generating multiple local returns and processing continual payments.

 Which OSS scheme applies to your business?

-Businesses that are already established in the EU can use the Union scheme and the Import scheme.
-In contrast, taxable individuals who are not established in the EU can use all three schemes, i.e., the Non-Union, the Union, and the Import scheme.
+Businesses already established in the EU can use the Union scheme and the Import scheme.
+In contrast, taxable individuals persons who are not established in the EU can use all three schemes, i.e., the Non-Union, the Union, and the Import scheme.

 How does each OSS scheme work?

-- Non-Union scheme: This allows non-EU businesses to register in a single country and report all sales of services to individuals in a single VAT return.
-This scheme originally only applied to electronic services, but is now available to all services including entrance to events, transport services, etc.
+- Non-Union scheme: This allows non-EU businesses to register in a single country and report all services sales to individuals in a single VAT return.
+This scheme initially only applied to electronic services but is now available to all services, including entrance to events, transport services, etc.

-- Union scheme: Allows EU and Non-EU businesses to report their sales of goods from their home country to a final customer in another EU country in a single VAT return.
+- Union scheme: Allows EU and Non-EU businesses to report their goods from their home country to a final customer in another EU country in a single VAT return.

-- Import scheme: Allows exempt imports of products that are sold to private individuals in foreign EU countries when the shipment is below 150€.
+- Import scheme: Allows exempt imports of products sold to private individuals in foreign EU countries when the shipment is below 150€.
 The customs declaration is also simplified.
-If the value is above 150€, normal rules apply (full customs declaration and import paid at the border, VAT registration may be required).
+If the value is above 150€, standard rules apply (full customs declaration and import paid at the border, VAT registration may be required).